raheelahmad/Swift-D3-Charts/README.md

 [D3](https://d3js.org) is a powerful library for visualizing information.
 A common use case is building very flexible charting solutions.

+I learnt Apple's [Swift Charts](https://developer.apple.com/documentation/charts) while building the statistics view for my music app [Muziqi for iOS](https://sakunlabs.com/muziqi).
-I wanted to take Apple's [Swift Charts](https://developer.apple.com/documentation/charts) for a spin, and see how much of the common D3 visualizations I could faithfully replicate.
+But then I wanted to take the library for a more serious spin, and see how much of the common D3 visualizations I could faithfully replicate.

 This macOS project is a sample of my efforts.
 I would say I got close to 99% there, and the rest 1% was me wanting to wrap up my timebox on this project, rather than Swift Charts' shortcomings.